browserstack/api/README.md

 ## Create a New Browser Worker
 A browser worker is simply a new browser instance.
-A user can have only one browser worker at a time.
+A user can start multiple browser worker at a time.
+All browser workers when created are pushed in a queue and they run when their turn comes.
+We make sure that your browser worker starts running as soon as possible.
+Your testing time is calculated from the time when browser worker starts running.

     POST /worker